veeru-00/code_with_veeru/LSP_Programs.md

     return 0;
 }
 ```
-// Write a C program to truncate a file named "file.txt" to a specified length?
+30.Write a C program to truncate a file named "file.txt" to a specified length?
 ```
 #include <stdio.h>
 #include <unistd.h>